smokeyScraper/Devr.AI/README.md

 ### High-Level Architecture Overview

-Devr.AI is built on a **LangGraph agent-based architecture** that replaces traditional centralized LLM approaches with autonomous, reasoning agents that can think, act, and observe.
+Devr.AI is built on a **LangGraph agent-based architecture** with autonomous, reasoning agents that can think, act, and observe.
 The system follows a **ReAct (Reasoning and Acting) pattern** for intelligent decision-making and tool usage.

 #### **Core Architectural Components**